 You will keep repeating these steps until the seeds are done.

-Please note that cooking time will vary according to altitude, dampness of seeds and particular ovens, so you should keep an eye on them, and start watching for doneness around the 30-minute mark.
+Please note that cooking time can vary according to altitude, dampness of seeds and between ovens, so you should keep an eye on them, and start watching for doneness around the 30-minute mark.

 I hope you enjoyed this easy pumpkin seed recipe.